act-rules/act-rules.github.io/_rules/video-only-audio-track-d7ba54.md

 ## Assumptions

-This rule assumes that a mechanism is available to start the video and that the video element is not simply used to display the [poster](https://www.w3.org/TR/html5/semantics-embedded-content.html#element-attrdef-video-poster).
+- This rule assumes that a mechanism is available to start the video and that the video element is not simply used to display the [poster](https://www.w3.org/TR/html5/semantics-embedded-content.html#element-attrdef-video-poster).
+- This rule assumes that if `lang` attributes are used, their value accurately describes the part of the content they are applied to.

 ## Accessibility Support